 Keep Pushing Innovation

-John mentions that what sets his business apart is to “find the opportunity to offer something that nobody else is offering…we pivoted and became, rather than being the brick and mortar, roadside dealership – we’re all online.”
+“Find the opportunity to offer something that nobody else is offering…we pivoted and became, rather than being the brick and mortar roadside dealership.
+We’re all online.”
+John mentions that this is what sets his business apart.

 John goes on to mention some strong advice, “I highly encourage you to reach out and find a mentor.
 That is what will actually help you scale your business, and [to] get some sleep at night!”

-John and wife Carina are Boots to Business alumni from Business Impact NW, and we are so proud to see them succeed and grow.
+John and his wife Carina are Boots to Business alumni from Business Impact NW.
+We are so proud to see them succeed and grow.
 Find your starting point by dropping in on one of our upcoming classes.